husio/masenko/docs/commands.rst

- payload       any                       A JSON serilized task payload retry         uint            20        How many times a failed task must be retried before removed execute_at    string RFC3339            If provided, task cannot be fetched before given date
+ payload       any                       A JSON serilized task payload retry         uint            20        How many times a failed task must be retried before removed execute_at    string RFC3339            If provided, task cannot be fetched before given date blocked_by    int list                  A list of task IDs that must be executed before this one.
+Can use a relative position instead of task ID inside of a transaction.
 =============  ==============  ========  ============